 Did you know, the heart of the largest Gullah community in the United States beats strongest on an island near Beaufort?
 For more than 150 years, Gullah storytelling, cuisine, music, art, farming and more have been preserved on St. Helena Island, a short 10-minute drive from downtown Beaufort.
 The island community exhibits strong influences from West and Central African cultures and is steadfast in preserving their heritage in today’s culture.
 Native Gullah welcome visitors to experience their culture first-hand.
 From Gullah cooking classes to traditional arts, galleries and tours, start planning your trip to experience Beaufort and the Sea Islands the Gullah way.

 1. Gullah Grub: Owners, Bill and Sara Green, have been preparing authentic Gullah meals for more than 15 years at their restaurant Gullah Grub located on St. Helena Island.
 From classic Lowcountry meals like mac & cheese, squash casserole and peach cobbler to fish chowder and delicious gumbos—stopping by to grub is a must for a taste of Gullah.
-They even practice true Gullah traditions such as choosing to eat and buy local to teaching the youth in Beaufort how to grow and prepare Gullah meals.
+They even practice true Gullah traditions such as choosing to eat and buy local and to teach the youth in Beaufort how to grow and prepare Gullah meals.

 2. Gullah-N-Geechie Mahn Tours: For the ultimate Gullah experience, you won’t regret booking a tour with the Gullah-N-Geechie Mahn Tours that will take you to the heart of the rich culture.
 Discover an Episcopal church built entirely of oyster shells by the Gullah or learn about the oldest Baptist church in all of South Carolina.